TepNik/demo-flac/README.md

 ### What differences does flac have

 + Type of input files.
 In flac you can use different types of input files but here you can use only input files that have raw data.
-+ In flac there is 4 types of subframes (constant, verbatium, fixed and lcd).
++ In flac there is 4 types of subframes (constant, verbatium, fixed and lpc).
 Here you can find only 3 types (constant, verbatium and fixed).